danlawand/MAC0499/index.md

-#  Introducing MLOps Practices in the SPIRA Continuos Training Pipeline
+#  Enabling MLOps in the SPIRA Training Pipeline

 Page for the discipline MAC0499 - Capstone Project - at IME-USP.